 One or more of these clues might indicate your swimming pool or spa is leaking:

-- Persistant water-quality issues or algaes that indicate imbalances in the water chemistry, because a leak prevents constant, even levels.
+- Persistent water-quality issues or algae that indicate imbalances in the water chemistry, because a leak prevents constant, even levels.

 - Loose tiles or cracks in the pool deck or surrounding area.

 - Tree roots can lift the pool deck, plumbing or pool walls.

 - Cracks or gaps in the bond beam.

 - Soggy soil or grass near the pool, spa, pumps or pool plumbing equipment.

 - Your pool deck is sinking or lifting.

 - You need to add water to the pool more than once a week.